ToAmano/MLWC/README.md

 ## Documentation

-Please visit the following webpage for installation and usages.
+Please visit the following webpage for installation and usage.

 ## Installation